bojko108/Transformations.NET/README.md

 - Geocentric coordinates

 Transformations between BGS coordinate systems are done by calculating transformation parameters for Affine or Thin Plate SPlite (TPS) transformation based on predefined control points ([ControlPoints namespace](https://github.com/bojko108/Transformations.NET/tree/master/Transformations/ControlPoints)).
 You can control what type of transformation is used by passing `useTPS` boolean parameter to `TransformBGSCoordinates()`.
 All other transformations are done directly as the transformation parameters are known.

+Optionally you can calculate transformation parameters for affine transformation valid for specific region and use them to calculate points more quickly, but with less precission.

 The library is available in JavaScript too: [transformations](http://github.com/bojko108/transformations).